Next step: general contractor at Lemme Fix-It, LLC

 “I wanted to go somewhere I could gain independence and yet still be able to get home if something ever comes up.
 And as far as academics, ONU was a no brainer.”

-At ONU, Limani is a member of the Black Student Union, Brother2Brother and the football team.
-His involvement on campus has helped him balance the life away from Pontiac and remain focused on his goals.
-BSU provides him with a family atmosphere that ranges from fun and laughs to deep discussions about life at a time they are needed most.
-The past year has been difficult.
-The defacing of the Spirit Rock’s message of unity was disheartening, particularly after the ONUnity initiative launched last fall to emphasize the importance of diversity, equity and inclusion on campus.
+At ONU, Laster was a member of the Black Student Union, Brother2Brother and the football team.
+His involvement on campus helped him balance the life away from Pontiac and remain focused on his goals.
+BSU provided him with a family atmosphere that ranged from fun and laughs to deep discussions about life.

 “My most memorable moment as an ONU student would have to be the first ONUnity event we had on campus.
 It was very comforting seeing how many students and faculty truly cared about diversity on this campus.”